HewlettPackard/hpe-solutions-hpecp/LTI/Lite_Touch_Installation/README.md

       * SLES ISO should be present under /usr/share/nginx/html/

    6. Ensure that SELinux status is disabled.

    7. SSH Key pair should be there on the installer machine, if not kindly generate a new SSH key pair using the below command.

         ```
           ssh-keygen
         ```
       **NOTE**
-      Ensure that in the known hosts file of installer machine, the entries of HPECP host should not be present.
+      Ensure that in the known hosts file of installer machine, the entries of HPERE host should not be present.

-   8. The script downloads the hpecp bin file from the S3 bucket or the bin file can be downloaded the from the url and placed locally on the installer machine.The same needs to be updated in the vars.yml file.
+   8. The script downloads the hpere bin file from the S3 bucket or the bin file can be downloaded the from the url and placed locally to root directory on the controller machine.The same needs to be updated in the vars.yml file.

-### HPECP Nodes Prerequisite
+### HPERE Nodes Prerequisite

-   1. Minimum five (5) nodes with two raw disks are required for normal HPECP deployment.
+   1. Minimum five (5) nodes with two raw disks are required for normal HPERE deployment.

       **NOTE**
       sda :- for os installation
       sdb :- for docker storage
       The node which will be used for gateway can just have the OS (sda) disks.
-      Ensure that the sdb disk is not in use and is available to be used as docker storage.In case the disk is already in use kindly do a cleanup of the disks before initiating the HPECP deployment script.
+      Ensure that the sdb disk is not in use and is available to be used as docker storage.In case the disk is already in use kindly do a cleanup of the disks before initiating the HPERE deployment script.

-   2. HPECP Nodes Configuration Details.
+   2. HPERE Nodes Configuration Details.
       * 2 network interface for the production network
       * 1 local drive to be used as the boot device
       * Boot mode is set to UEFI